morpho-matters/morpholib/docs/guides/modifiers.md

 ## Referencing Modifier Effects Outside of Playback

 As stated earlier, modifiers only affect figures *at playback time* and even then only in a temporary way.
 Accessing a figure's state directly, outside of animation playback time, just gives you its state as if the modifier weren't there.
-However, there may be rare instances in which you *want* to access a figure's would-be modified state during an animation to help you construct the current animation.
+However, there are sometimes instances in which you *want* to access a figure's would-be modified state during an animation to help you construct the current animation.
 An example might be placing a text label at the location a puppet Point actor will eventually be at.
 Another use case is stopping an actor from being controlled by another actor at a certain point in the animation and resuming normal control over it.

 There are two closely related figure methods that will let you access a figure's modified state *in advance* during animation construction time: `actualize()` and `actualized()`.